 The Bottom Line

 There are different schools of thought when it comes to widgets.
 Undoubtedly, they are a convenient way to customize your site.
-Not only can you add unique new features but you can control exactly where they appear.
+Not only can you add unique new features, like the industry-specific real estate widgets, but you can control exactly where they appear.
 On the other hand, too many widgets can crowd your homepage and make your site load slower.
 It’s best to use them sparingly and opt only for those that add the most value to your website.